What is a stomach tumor?

 "Bloodwork and urinalysis are helpful to find the changes associated with the paraneoplastic syndromes."

 Your veterinarian will perform tests such as blood tests, urinalysis, imaging, endoscopy, or surgery and a biopsy.
-Bloodwork and urinalysis are helpful to find the changes associated with the paraneoplastic syndromes.
+Bloodwork and urinalysis are helpful to find the changes associated with paraneoplastic syndromes.
 Radiographs (X-rays) may show a thickened gastric wall or displacement of the stomach, and specialized imaging (a barium swallow) may show ulceration in the stomach, reduced stomach movement, or gastric obstruction.

 Ultrasound is also helpful, especially to examine the layers of the stomach wall and to obtain an ultrasound-guided fine needle or core needle biopsy.
 This procedure involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a slide.
 A veterinary pathologist then examines the slide under a microscope.

-Endoscopy, a procedure that uses an endoscope (i.e., a thin tube with a light and tiny camera at the end, and through which forceps can be passed to take tissue samples) can be useful to diagnose the presence of a tumour and collect biopsy samples.
-As with needle biopsies, these samples are not always valuable for diagnosis and instead a surgical biopsy may be needed to obtain a definitive (accurate) diagnosis.
+Endoscopy, a procedure that uses an endoscope (i.e., a thin tube with a light and tiny camera at the end, and through which forceps can be passed to take tissue samples) can be useful to diagnose the presence of a tumor and collect biopsy samples.
+As with needle biopsies, these samples are not always valuable for diagnosis and instead, a surgical biopsy may be needed to obtain a definitive (accurate) diagnosis.
 Surgical biopsies may be collected via laparoscopy, a procedure using a laparoscope (a thin, tube-like instrument with a light and lens), or laparotomy (a surgery to open the abdomen).
-To identify the type of cancer, the biopsies are examined by a veterinary pathologist under the microscope.
-This is called histopathology.
-Histopathology is not only helpful to make a diagnosis but can indicate how the tumor is likely to behave.

 How does this cancer typically progress?

 How cancer of the stomach progresses depends on the type of tumor and how it affects the body.
 Some tumors grow very slowly while others grow quite fast.
 Without treatment, both benign and malignant tumors will continue to grow, increasingly interfering with stomach functioning and risking ulceration or gastric obstruction.
-In some cases ulcerative tumors can lead to perforation of the stomach, with the spillage of stomach contents into the abdomen leading to a life-threatening infection (septic peritonitis).
+In some cases, ulcerative tumors can lead to perforation of the stomach, with the spillage of stomach contents into the abdomen leading to a life-threatening infection (septic peritonitis).

 As most stomach tumors are malignant, most metastasize to other areas of the body, including the nearby lymph nodes, liver, and lungs, as well as other organs and the inner lining of the abdomen.
 With the chance of metastasis, staging (searching for potential spread to other locations in the body) is highly recommended.
 This may include bloodwork, urinalysis, X-rays of the lungs, and possibly an abdominal ultrasound.
-Occasionally more advanced imaging is used, such as computed tomography (CT) scans or magnetic resonance imaging (MRI).
-If any lymph nodes are enlarged or feel abnormal, further sampling may be pursued to determine if spread is present.
-Staging ‘sets the stage’ for the most appropriate plan of care.

 What are the treatments for this type of tumor?

+The treatments for stomach tumors depend on the type of tumor and extent to which it has grown and spread.
+With most stomach tumors, surgery is the treatment of choice.
 The surgical removal of tumors that have metastasized is primarily palliative, to ease symptoms and improve quality of life.
 The long-term outlook in these situations tends to be limited, with surgery providing a few months of relief before the metastatic growths become problematic or the tumor regrows.
 In some cases, surgery can be followed with chemotherapy.

 Gastric lymphoma in dogs and cats can be localized (growing as a mass in one location) or diffuse (spread out as a general thickening of the stomach wall).
 Surgery is advised if it is possible, as it will help alleviate the signs of the cancer, but typically lymphoma is treated with chemotherapy whether or not the tumor is removed.
 Sometimes chemotherapy is the preferred treatment approach with gastric lymphoma in dogs and cats.
 In some cases, radiation therapy may also be recommended.